dcordz/electric-rate-engine/README.md

 const firstRateElement = rateElements[0];
-firstRateElement.annualCost(); // sum of all RateComponent annual costs (number) const rateComponents = firstRateElement.rateComponents() // array of RateComponent objects
+firstRateElement.annualCost(); // sum of all RateComponent annual costs (number) const rateComponents = firstRateElement.rateComponents() // array of RateComponent objects const monthlyCosts = firstRateElement.costs(); // array of costs that sums the costs of all of the rateComponents
 ```

 **Rate Component**